leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 * `dev up` Enter to run django server.

-* `dev celery` Enter to run a celery worker.

-* `dev cbeat` Enter to run a celery beat instance.
+* `dev celery` Enter to run a celery worker and a celery beat instance at the same time.
-  It is need to execute scheduled tasks.

 ##### Rebuilding the base Docker image